 About Biomedical Engineering STEM Summer Camp

-The BIOMED Summer Academy is a 1-week STEM program at Drexel University in Philadelphia that provides high school students with insight into one of STEMs most exciting fields, Biomedical Engineering.
-For July, 2019, there are three sessions available for the weeks of July 8-12, July 15-19, and July 22-26.
+The BIOMED Summer Academy is a 1-week STEM program at Drexel University in Philadelphia that provides high school students with insight into one of STEM's most exciting fields, Biomedical Engineering.
+For July 2021, there are three sessions available for the weeks of July 12-16, July 19-23, and July 26-30.

-Participants will be introduced to laboratory and core research skills through interactive, hands-on learning activities such as making nanoparticles and measuring brain waves.
+Participants will be introduced to laboratory and core research skills through interactive, hands-on learning activities.
 Students will also have the opportunity to explore the booming biomedical industry through site visits, seminars, and presentations from industry experts.

 High School Student Eligibility